cran2367/sgt/README.md

 ```

-## Using the code
+## Illustration and use of the code
 Open file `main.R` and execute line-by-line to understand the process.
 In this sample execution, we present SGT estimation from either of the two algorithms presented in [1].
 The first part is for understanding the SGT computation process.

 In the next part we demonstrate sequence clustering using SGT on a synthesized sample dataset.
 The sequence lengths in the dataset ranges between (45, 711) with a uniform distribution (hence, average length is ~365).
-Similar sequences in the dataset has some common substrings.
-This common substrings can be of any length.
+Similar sequences in the dataset has some similar patterns, in turn common substrings.
+These common substrings can be of any length.
 Also, the order of the instances of these substrings is arbitrary and random in different sequences.
-For example,
+For example, the following two sequences have common patterns.
+One common subtring in both is `QZTA` which is present arbitrarily in both sequences.
+The two sequences have other common substrings as well.
+Other than these commonlities there are significant amount of noise present in the sequences.
+On average, about 40% of the letters in all sequences in the dataset are noise.

 ```
 AKQZTAEEYTDZUXXIRZSTAYFUIXCPDZUXMCSMEMVDVGMTDRDDEJWNDGDPSVPKJHKQBRKMXHHNLUBXBMHISQ